 Limitations on Expungement in Mecklenburg County

-Although expungement remedies are more limited in Virginia than they are in some other states, there are criminal records that are eligible for expungement in some situations.
+Although these remedies are more limited in Virginia than they are in some other states, there are criminal records that are eligible for expungement in some situations.
 When individuals face criminal charges, for instance, records of those charges remain even if a judge or jury ultimately finds them not guilty of the crime, or if the prosecutor dismisses the charges against them.
 Expungement may be a remedy for these records in many circumstances.

-Virginia law does not, however, provide for expungement of any criminal cases involving a conviction, whether a judge or jury found individuals guilty of a crime, or they voluntarily pled guilty to a crime.
+State law does not, however, provide for expungement of any criminal cases involving a conviction, whether a judge or jury found individuals guilty of a crime, or they voluntarily pled guilty to a crime.
 Even if the individuals served no jail time and received a term of probation, they still cannot expunge their records, even for traffic charges.

-Records Eligible for Expungement
+Records Eligible for Expungement in Mecklenburg County

 Under Va.
 Code § 19.2-392.2, expungement of both police or arrest records and court records may occur in the following circumstances:

 - Individuals are acquitted or found not guilty following a criminal trial

 - The attorney for the Commonwealth requested the judge to dismiss the criminal charges, or the court dismissed the criminal charges

 - Individuals received a pardon for the criminal conviction

 - The name or identification of individuals was used without their consent or authorization, as in cases of identity theft